 External appliances: Social continence may be achieved by collecting urine during incontinence, for instance using pads .
 Condom catheters with urine collection devices are a practical method for men .
 The infection risk must be closely observed .
 The penile clamp is absolutely contraindicated in case of DO or low bladder compliance because of the risk of developing high intravesical pressure and pressure sores/necrosis in cases of altered/absent sensations.

-Peripheral temporary electrostimulation: Early data suggest tibial nerve stimulation and transcutaneous electrical nerve stimulation might be effective and safe for treating neurogenic lower urinary tract dysfunction, but more reliable evidence from well-designed RCTs is required to reach definitive conclusions [5,134,135].
+Peripheral temporary electrostimulation: Tibial nerve stimulation and transcutaneous electrical nerve stimulation might be effective and safe for treating neurogenic lower urinary tract dysfunction, but more reliable evidence from well-designed RCTs is required to reach definitive conclusions [138,139].

-Peripheral electrostimulation combined with pelvic floor muscle training/biofeedback: In MS patients, combining active neuromuscular electrical stimulation with pelvic floor muscle training and EMG biofeedback can achieve a substantial reduction of neuro-urological symptoms .
-Furthermore, this treatment combination is significantly superior to electrostimulation alone.
-Biofeedback can be used for supporting the alleviation of neuro-urological symptoms .
+Peripheral temporary electrostimulation combined with pelvic floor muscle training and biofeedback: In MS patients, combining active neuromuscular electrical stimulation with pelvic floor muscle training and EMG biofeedback can achieve a substantial reduction of neuro-urological symptoms .
+This treatment combination seems to be more effective than either therapy alone [141,142].

-Intravesical electrostimulation: Intravesical electrostimulation can increase bladder capacity and improve bladder compliance and bladder filling sensation in patients with incomplete SCI or MMC .
-In patients with neurogenic detrusor underactivity, intravesical electrostimulation may also improve voiding and reduce residual volume [139,140].
+Intravesical electrostimulation: Intravesical electrostimulation can increase bladder capacity and improve bladder compliance and bladder filling sensation in patients with incomplete SCI or myelomeningocele (MMC) .
+In patients with neurogenic detrusor underactivity, intravesical electrostimulation may also improve voiding and reduce residual volume [144,145].

 Summary: To date, bladder rehabilitation techniques are mainly based on electrical or magnetic stimulation.
 However, there is a lack of well-designed studies.

 A single, optimal, medical therapy for neuro-urological symptoms is not yet available.
-Commonly, a combination of different therapies (e.g. intermittent catherisation and antimuscarinic drugs) is advised to prevent urinary tract damage and improve long-term outcomes, particularly in patients with SCI with a suprasacral lesion or MS [123,143-147].
+Commonly, a combination of different therapies (e.g. intermittent catheterisation and antimuscarinic drugs) is advised to prevent urinary tract damage and improve long-term outcomes, particularly in patients with a suprasacral SCI or MS [130,148-150].

-Antimuscarinic drugs: They are the first-line choice for treating neurogenic detrusor overactivity (NDO), increasing bladder capacity and reducing episodes of UI secondary to NDO by the inhibition of parasympathetic pathways [124,148-154].
-Antimuscarinic drugs have been used for many years to treat patients with NDO [151,152,155], and the responses of individual patients to antimuscarinic treatment are variable.
-Only a recent meta-analysis has confirmed the clinical and urodynamic efficacy of antimuscarinic therapy compared to placebo in adult NDO, a more recent integrative review has indicated that the information provided is still too limited for clinicians to be able to match trial data to the needs of individual patients with SCI mainly because of the lack of standardised clinical evaluation tools such as the ASIA, bladder diary and validated symptoms score.
+Antimuscarinic drugs: They are the first-line choice for treating NDO, increasing bladder capacity and reducing episodes of UI secondary to NDO by the inhibition of parasympathetic pathways [119,151-157].
+Antimuscarinic drugs have been used for many years to treat patients with NDO [154,155,158], and the responses of individual patients to antimuscarinic treatment are variable.
+Despite a meta-analysis confirming the clinical and urodynamic efficacy of antimuscarinic therapy compared to placebo in adult NDO, a more recent integrative review has indicated that the information provided is still too limited for clinicians to be able to match trial data to the needs of individual patients with SCI mainly because of the lack of standardised clinical evaluation tools such as the ASIA, bladder diary and validated symptoms score.
 [155,159].

-Side effects: Controlled release antimuscarinics have some minor side effects, e.g. dry mouth .
+Side effects: Controlled-release antimuscarinics have some minor side effects, e.g. dry mouth [176,177].
 It has been suggested that different ways of administration may help to reduce side effects.
-In a selected group of patients, transdermal oxybutynin was found to be well tolerated and effective .
+Moreover, imidafenacine has been safely used in neurological patients with no worsening of cognitive function .

-Beta-3-adrenergic receptor agonist: Have recently been introduced and evaluated in OAB, but clinical experience in neuro-urological patients is limited .
+Beta-3-adrenergic receptor agonists have recently been introduced and evaluated in OAB, but clinical experience in neuro-urological patients is limited .
 Studies on safety and effectiveness in NDO are ongoing .
-Depending on the results of this studies, combined therapy with antimuscarinics may be an attractive option .
+Depending on the results of these studies, combined therapy with antimuscarinics may be an attractive option .

 Detrusor underactivity: Cholinergic drugs, such as bethanechol and distigmine, have been considered to enhance detrusor contractility and promote bladder emptying, but are not frequently used in clinical practice .
-Only preclinical studies have documented the potential benefits of cannabinoid agonists on improving detrusor contractility when administered intravesically [180,181].
-Conversely, a randomised controlled study on the use of oromucosal nabixinols (an endocannabinoid modulator), did not report any significant reduction of incontinence episodes in MS patients, although a statistically significant improvement in frequency, urgency and nocturia was documented .
+Only preclinical studies have documented the potential benefits of cannabinoid agonists on improving detrusor contractility when administered intravesically [182,183].
+Conversely, RCTs on the use of nabixinols, D-9-tetrahydrocannabinol or oral cannabis extract did not report any significant reduction of incontinence episodes in MS patients .

-Decreasing bladder outlet resistance: α-blockers (e.g. tamsulosin and naftopidil) seem to be effective for decreasing bladder outlet resistance, postvoid residual and autonomic dysreflexia .
+Decreasing bladder outlet resistance: α-blockers (e.g. tamsulosin, naftopidil and silodosin) seem to be effective for decreasing bladder outlet resistance, post-void residual and AD [185-187].

-Increasing bladder outlet resistance: Several drugs have shown efficacy in selected cases of mild stress urinary incontinence (SUI), but there are no high-level evidence studies in neurological patients .
+Increasing bladder outlet resistance: Several drugs have shown efficacy in selected cases of mild SUI, but there are no high-level evidence studies in neurological patients .